tabiosg/elemental-game/README.md

 Fire is effective against metal.
 Earth is effective against water.
 Metal is effective against wood.
-Water is seffective against fire.
+Water is effective against fire.
 This explains interactions between weapons and the target.

 ## Contributing